Top 12 Best South American Beers To Drink in 2023

 South America may not be as famous as North America, but this continent has a variety of exotic landscapes, diverse cultures, euphonious music, soccer, and aromatic beers.
 If you are a beer lover and planning to visit South America, you might be looking for delicious yet affordable popular beers to enjoy a memorable time there.
 Check out a complete list of the top South American beers to drink in 2023, so don’t miss out!

-Filled with rich flavors, a well-known Colombian beer, Cerveza Aguila, is arguably the first choice of millions of beer enthusiasts living in the country to beat the heat on the hottest days.
 This light pale yellowish lager makes a foamy head when poured into a glass, creating a crystal-clear appearance.
 It is perfect for every occasion.
-Whether you are sitting with your pals after work for a daily gossip or watching a soccer match with family, Aguila can enlighten your mood with a mere sip.
+Whether you are sitting with your pals after work for daily gossip or watching a soccer match with family, Aguila can enlighten your mood with a mere sip.

-Argentina is famous for two things; one is Lionel Messi, and the other is Quilmes beer.
+Argentina is famous for two things: one is Lionel Messi, and the other is Quilmes beer.
 Introduced by Cerveceria Malteria Quilmes in 1890, this refreshing beer is full of flavors.
 It is a beautiful blend of bitterness and softness to give a deliciously crispy taste when served.
 Quilmes is a blonde Pilsner made of herbal hops and light malts, making it a perfect beverage to enjoy at any event.
 You can find it in any corner of Argentina because of its high consumption.

 Originating from the mystic land of Peru, a well-carbonated pale lager beverage, Cusquena is among the top-rated beers in the country.
 It has a pleasant aromatic taste with an amber color that creates a transparent appearance when poured into a glass.
-Cusquena is a fusion of European Pilsners and a crispy Latin taste.
-Additionally, this sweet all-malt lager made of Saaz hops, corn, and malts, has a light feel, making it the most famous beer in Peru.

 Pilsener might not have unusual ingredients or a unique flavor to impress, but it is a decent beer that is insanely popular in Ecuador.
 Like other Pilsen beers, this blonde beer with a hint of bitterness has an aromatic smell that indicates the usage of the best hops.
 The Pilsener Can version is relatively more consumed as compared to bottles.
 Whether you like it or not, Pilsener is in the hearts of Ecuadorians.